philipnilsson/calendar/README.md

  * `REACT_APP_CLIENT_ID` your  google calendar client id.
  * `REACT_APP_API_KEY` your api key for google calendar.

-Then run
+Then run...

 ### `yarn start`

-Run the app in a local environment
+...to run the app on localhost.

+Click the "log in" button in the app header to log into your calendar.

 # Additional features